futomtom/JPM/README.md

 | <img src="Screenshots/SCR_04.png" height="300"> | <img src="Screenshots/SCR_05.png" width="200"> |  <img src="Screenshots/SCR_06.png" height="300">  |

-The project is designed to support iOS 14 and serves as a UIKit skeleton project.
+**The take-home project requires us to begin with a UIKit skeleton project, and it is designed to be compatible with iOS 14 and above**.
 However, the majority of its implementation, approximately 90%, is built using SwiftUI.
 I have also worked with UIKit for six years, but I believe that declarative programming, such as SwiftUI, offers Simplicity and Readability.

 ### Implemented Requirements